SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 After retraining with train and validation together, we see {{retrainMeanMae}} MAE when predicting neighborhood mean and {{retrainStdMae}} when predicting neighborhood standard deviation when using the fully hidden test set.

-Next, having chosen this set of hyper-parameters, we also evaluate regression performance through varied definitions of test sets representing different tasks.
+Next, having chosen this set of hyper-parameters, we also evaluate regression performance through varied definitions of test sets.

 | **Task**              | **Test Mean Pred MAE** | **Test Std Pred MAE** | **% of Units in Test Set** |
 | --------------------- | ---------------------- | --------------------- | -------------------------- |